Bogoliubov quasi-particles in superconductors are integer-charged particles inapplicable for braiding quantum information

 The theoretical foundation of this route is, however, intimately tied to the mainstream description of superconductivity via an effective quantum field with spontaneously broken U(1) symmetry, an aspect that has been long \textit{questioned} by masters of physics~\cite{Leggett_2001_SSB_SF} due to its violation of the profound particle conservation.
 Correspondingly, whether Bogoliubov quasi-particles are allowed to be a coherent mixture of electron and hole, as to produce non-Abelian statistics, has recently been questioned as well~\cite{ortizManyBody2014, wangNumberconserving2017, knappNumberconserving2020, lapaRigorous2020,lin2022some}.
 Furthermore, the current effective field description only arrives from tracing out ($N\!>\!2$)-body fluctuation/information.
 Therefore, reassembling the resulting one-body zero modes back into a many-body system and utilizing the resulting non-Abelian statistics [equivalent to adding ($N\!>\!2$)-body quantum information \textit{by hand}] is hardly a reliable/legal practice at the conceptual level for many-body quantum information.

 Here, we present a rigorous mathematical proof that under a number-conserving Hamiltonian, \textit{generally} one-body quasi-particles possess quantized charge and inertial mass identical to the bare particles.
 Therefore, Bogoliubov zero modes, being the one-body quasi-particles in a superconductor, cannot possibly be their own anti-particles.
 That is, these zero modes are not Majorana in nature and their statistics follows the standard Abelian fermionic statistics.
 Therefore, a direct application of them in braiding many-body quantum information, as currently being heavily pursued in the field, is conceptually unfounded.
-Furthermore, this study also reveals a conceptual challenge in preapring and manipulating braidable quantum states via physical thermalization or weak external fields.
-These profound results should reignite the long-standing quest for a proper number-conserving theory of superconductivity and superfluidity without fictitiously breaking global U(1) symmetry.
+Furthermore, this study also reveals a conceptual challenge in preparing and manipulating braidable quantum states via physical thermalization or weak external fields.
+These profound results should reignite the long-standing quest for a proper number-conserving U(1) symmetric theory of superconductivity.

 \textit{Necessity of strict number conservation} - Let's first recall the long-standing issue~\cite{Leggett_2001_SSB_SF, richardsonExact1964, bardeenGauge1957,nambu_quasi-particles_1960, baym_conservation_1961} in the standard theory of superconductivity concerning its violation of number conservation.
-Compared to processes in particle physics, dynamics of electrons in condensed matter systems is too low in energy to allow number fluctuation.
+In contrast to particle physics, dynamics of electrons in condensed matter systems is too low in energy to allow number fluctuation.
 Thus, generally all sensible description of electrons in condensed matter systems, for example,

-contain a strict number conservation, having in \textit{each term} a \textit{compensating} number of creation $c_l^\dagger$ and annihilation $c_l$ operators, where $l$ indexes the one-body Hilbert space spanned by atomic site, orbital, and spin degrees of freedom.
-Consequently, as illustrated in Fig.~\ref{fig1}, all eigenstates, $\tilde{\ket{I}}$, of the system would only include superposition of the basis states, $\ket{I^\prime}$, within the subspace with the \textit{same} particle number $N$,
+contain a strict number conservation, $[N_c,H]=0$, where $N_c\equiv\sum_l c^\dagger_l c_l$ counts the total number of bare particles created by $c_l^\dagger$ and $l$ indexes the one-body Hilbert space spanned by atomic site, orbital, and spin degrees of freedom.
+Consequently, as illustrated in Fig.~\ref{fig1}, eigenstates of $H$,